SaraiHrinsinMA490/eportfolio-saraihrinsin/_pages/resume.md

 ### Engineering Research Assistant, University of South Alabama, Mobile, AL

--Assist in developing and implementing engineering research projects to support the university's mission of advancing scientific knowledge and technological innovation.
+- Assist in developing and implementing engineering research projects to support the university's mission of advancing scientific knowledge and technological innovation.

--Execute laboratory experiments and analyze data to support engineering research projects at the University of South Alabama.
+- Execute laboratory experiments and analyze data to support engineering research projects at the University of South Alabama.

--Conduct literature reviews to gather information and identify knowledge gaps in the field of engineering research
+- Conduct literature reviews to gather information and identify knowledge gaps in the field of engineering research